Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 Even within a project, if something does not work, simply follow the path that _does_ work, but do it with _consistency_.
 This way, for yourself and others looking at your work, your workflows and code will make sense.

 > Consistency within a project is more important.
 Consistency within one module or function is the most important. ...
 However, know when to be inconsistent -- sometimes style guide recommendations just aren't applicable.
 When in doubt, use your best judgment.
 Look at other examples and decide what looks best.
-And don't hesitate to ask! -([PEP 8!](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds))
+And don't hesitate to ask! — ([PEP 8!](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds))

-Asking is important as well! _Learn_ from peers and colleagues.
+Asking is important! _Learn_ from peers and colleagues.

 ## Getting Started